 If you are facing charges of robbery, armed robbery, or strong-armed robbery, you could be in serious legal trouble.
-It is crucial that you immediately get representation from a knowledgeable criminal defense attorney.
+It is crucial that you immediately get representation from a knowledgeable Fort Lauderdale robbery lawyer.
 These are violent crimes, and the penalties reflect the seriousness of the charges.

 Call (954) 840-8713 now to get started with a free case evaluation.

 Robbery is a type of theft crime that involves using or threatening to use force or violence to take someone else’s property without their permission.
 There are different levels of robbery charges, each carrying their own penalties.
 For the prosecution to charge the offense as robbery, they must be able to prove that all of the elements of robbery, as defined by the law, were in place.

 - Taking items or property without the owner’s permission

 - Using force such as physical abuse, intimidation, or threats against the victim to take the items

 - The property in question had some value

 - The alleged perpetrator had full intention and knew their actions would deprive the owner of the items or property

 The crime of robbery involves using force, coercion, or the threat of violence to directly steal property from someone.
 There are three different types of robbery in Florida law: strong arm robbery, armed robbery, and home invasion.
 The specific type of robbery you are charged with will impact the potential penalties you could face.
 The extenuating circumstances of the alleged incident will inform the prosecution’s decision to pursue certain charges.

 - Strong arm robbery: a second-degree felony, with a maximum of 15 years in prison and a fine of $10,000.